HelixHEX/HEX-Bot-Discord/README.md

 3. You also need a channel called "reports" and this is where all the reports sent by users will go.

-Tip: As of now only people with "Manage Messages" can kick people and people with "Manage Members" can ban people.
+Tip: People with "Kick Members" and "Ban Members" can kick and or ban people

-Join the Bot's Discord For More Help
+Join the Bot's Discord For More Help: https://discord.gg/9Q6nukR

 # Available Commands
 1. $kick @username reason_goes_here